IAS vs IPS: Key Differences, Training, Power, Salary, Roles & Responsibilities, and Career Growth

 The IAS training program spans approximately 2 years and is structured as follows:

-- Phase I: This phase includes academic modules on public administration, law, and policy-making, along with a Bharat Darshan tour to familiarize trainees with diverse administrative practices across the country.
+1. Phase I: This phase includes academic modules on public administration, law, as well as policy-making, along with a Bharat Darshan tour to familiarize trainees with diverse administrative practices across the country.

-- Assistant Secretaryship: In this final phase, officers are attached to various central government ministries to understand policy formulation at the national level.
+4. Assistant Secretaryship: Further, in this final phase, officers are attached to various central government ministries to understand policy formulation at the national level.

 Further, throughout the training, emphasis is placed on developing leadership qualities, decision-making skills, and a deep understanding of administrative functions.